seifalmotaz/cruky_archived/README.md

 ## Info

-Cruky is a server side library for dart ecosystem.
+Cruky is a server-side library for the dart ecosystem.

-We want to make server side apps with modern style and fast `high performance`.

-We designed to be easy to use and learn.
+We want to make server-side apps with modern style and fast `high performance` We designed it to be easy to use and learn.
 Less time reading docs.

-This package still in development but you can use it's pretty much stable and there is any bug or future you want tell us in github issues.
+This package is still in development but you can use it's pretty much stable and there is any bug or future you want tell us in Github issues.

 ## Get started